 Vinny's own guidelines on picking a healer.
-Vinny Pinto is a spiritual healer, also sometimes known as a subtle energy healer, metaphysical healer or non-local healer.
+Vinny Pinto is a remote spiritual healer, also sometimes known as a metaphysical healer or non-local healer.
 On this page, he shares his thoughts on how to pick a practitioner in almost any of the alternative healing fields.
 These quidelines will likely apply to picking teachers, instructors, coaches, advisers and other folks/services as well in the alternative health and spiritual realms.

 Home Page: Introduction